Originally posted on the Bibles for America Blog.

 Christ dwells in us as the all-inclusive Spirit, so we can experience Him in a personal, subjective way by contacting Him with our spirit.
 We can pray, call on His name, and read His Word.
 By simply turning to Christ in our spirit, talking to Him throughout the day, we can enjoy Him as our rich portion.

 Suppose you pray for a better job and get a higher paying position.
 Happily, you thank the Lord for it.
 But what happens when the new work environment presents some difficulties?
-If you realise that God didn’t just bless you with a new job but with much more, with the all-inclusive Christ who lives in you, you’ll contact the Lord as the life-giving Spirit dwelling in your spirit.
+If you realize that God didn’t just bless you with a new job but with much more, with the all-inclusive Christ who lives in you, you’ll contact the Lord as the life-giving Spirit dwelling in your spirit.
 So instead of asking the Lord to take away the problems or bless you with another job, you’ll open your heart to Him and asked Him to be your wisdom, strength, whatever you need, to face the troubles at work.
 You’ll begin to experience Christ as the bountiful supply in that difficult situation.
 You’ll enjoy Him—the top blessing.

 Pursuing Christ, the real blessing